ChandraSekhar123331/crispy-pancake/RMS-App/backend/issues.md

 - Should we also have an endpoint that takes in a list of ingredients for **one-dish** and add all together?.
 Right now we can only add one (dish_id, stock_id, quantity) in one go.

 - delete and update on ingredients is also not done.

+- // need to check if the email is already present;
+  // need to check if the username is already used; in manager controller.insert.
+Either should do it in direct schema now.. or should do it backend using other services...
+Look into this.